 - Alcoholism can be fatal.
 Over 88,000 Americans lose their lives due to alcohol each year, at an average of 30 years prematurely.
 This includes 5,000 youth under 21.
 Nearly 200,000 youth went to the ER in 2008 due to injuries sustained as a result of alcohol abuse.

 - Alcohol changes your brain.
 Your brain physically adapts to your environment so you perform better at whatever you’re doing, but when you consistently drink alcohol, your brain may interpret this as a new environment and change nerve cells and brain connections to help you function better with alcohol in your system.

 - Alcohol affects men and women differently.
 Men and women metabolize alcohol differently due to stomach enzymes, hormones, the ratio of muscle to fat, and water concentration in the body.
 Women absorb more alcohol and metabolize it more slowly, and they’re also at greater risk for long-term damage from alcohol.
 Men are more likely to drink excessively and simultaneously engage in high-risk behaviors, which leads to a higher incidence of alcohol-related deaths and hospitalizations.

 - Alcohol abuse and alcoholism are different.
 Alcohol abuse is drinking in a manner that causes problems in a person’s life.
 Some examples include neglecting responsibilities at work or home, continuing to drink even though it’s causing relationship problems, or experiencing legal problems (like getting a driving under the influence charge) because of drinking.

-If you or someone you love may be suffering from alcoholism it is important to learn the facts.
-If you have other questions or want more information do not hesitate to call for help today!
+If you or someone you love may be suffering from alcohol abuse or addiction, it is important to learn the alcoholism facts.
+If you have other questions or want more information, do not hesitate to call for help today!